-In 2012, six states - California, Florida, Maryland, New Hampshire, Vermont and Wyoming - did not report abortions to the CDC.
+In 2013, several states, including California, Florida, Maryland, New Hampshire, Vermont and Wyoming - did not report abortions to the CDC.
 Based on other sources, the total number of abortions in those states in 2012 is approximately 170,000 - the majority occurring in California.

 Unfortunately, the lack of mandatory abortion reporting for all 50 states hampers the CDC's ability to accurately report the number of abortions performed in the U.S.

 According to the 2013 CDC report:

 - More than 20 percent of abortions are chemical - up 10 percent from 2011

 - Nearly 80 percent of abortions are surgical